-(c) Recognizing the continued value of the Agency's Integrated Nuclear Infrastructure Review (INIR) missions, which provide expert and peer-based evaluations, in helping requesting Member States to determine their nuclear infrastructure development status and needs, welcoming the Agency's efforts to share lessons learned from these missions and noting the 32 INIR and follow-up INIR missions performed since 2009 at the request of 22 Member States, including the INIR Phase 2 pilot mission in Uzbekistan, and that additional countries considering embarking on or expanding a nuclear power programme are considering requesting INIR missions,
+(d) Recognizing the continued value of the Agency's Integrated Nuclear Infrastructure Review (INIR) missions, which provide expert and peer-based evaluations, in helping requesting Member States to determine their nuclear infrastructure development status and needs, welcoming the Agency's efforts to share lessons learned from INIR missions and noting the 35 INIR and follow-up INIR missions performed since 2009 at the request of 24 Member States, most recently an INIR Phase 1 follow-up mission to Kazakhstan in March 2023, and that additional countries considering embarking on or expanding a nuclear power programme are considering requesting INIR missions,

-(d) Recognizing the finalization of the evaluation methodology for Phase 3 INIR missions, with input from all relevant Departments and taking into account feedback from the first Phase 3 INIR missions, and welcoming that, for each phase of nuclear power programme development, evaluation methodologies and guidelines are now available to support Member States' self-evaluation and to conduct INIR missions,
+(e) Recognizing the finalization of the evaluation methodology for Phase 3 INIR missions, (IAEA Nuclear Energy Series No. NG-T-3.2 (Rev. 2), published in September 2022), with input from all relevant Departments and taking into account feedback from the first Phase 3 INIR missions, and welcoming that, for each phase of nuclear power programme development, evaluation methodologies and guidelines are now available to support Member States' self-evaluation and to conduct INIR missions,

-(e) Noting the importance of coordination of activities, including the integrated Agency support to Member States for nuclear infrastructure development, through the Nuclear Power Support Group and the Infrastructure Coordination Group,
+(f) Noting the importance of coordination of activities, including the integrated and tailored Agency support to Member States for nuclear infrastructure development, through the Nuclear Power Support Group and the Infrastructure Coordination Group,

-(f) Noting the increasing number of Technical Cooperation projects, including the provision of assistance to Member States planning to introduce or expand nuclear power generation in conducting energy studies to evaluate future energy options, especially in the scope of their Nationally Determined Contributions (NDCs), taking into account the highest standards of safety and planning for appropriate nuclear security frameworks,
+(g) Noting the increasing number of technical cooperation projects, including the provision of assistance to Member States planning to introduce or expand nuclear power generation in conducting energy studies to evaluate future energy options, especially in the scope of their Nationally Determined Contributions (NDCs), taking into account the highest standards of safety and planning for appropriate nuclear security frameworks,